 There are also some additional options available in the Button Configuration.
 Let's check what we can achieve with them.

-With the help of this feature, you can preview and edit the generating document "Before Merge", "After Merge", or "Before and After Merge".
+With this feature, you can preview and edit the generating document before its content is merged, after its content is merged, or before and after its content is merged.
 In other words, the document can be edited before or after the merge fields are replaced with the corresponding values from Salesforce.

 By selecting these options, you are choosing when the document is previewed and optionally edited.